 NTC: Co-development project

 Bacterial resistance is one of the main concerns of the 21st century regardless of the therapeutic area.
-Given that the innovation process for ophthalmic anti-infectives remained stagnant for more than a decade, Santen and NTC entered into this co-development with the intention to develop an alternative option to existing standard of care treatment for post-cataract management and to raise the awareness about bacterial resistance in ophthalmology.
+Given that the innovation process for ophthalmic anti-infectives remained stagnant for more than a decade, we have entered into a co-development project with NTC with the intention to develop an alternative option to existing standard of care treatment for post-cataract management and to raise the awareness about bacterial resistance in ophthalmology.

-OFF Italia: Distribution/licence agreement for OTC dry eye
+OFF Health: Distribution/licence agreement for OTC dry eye

 “We ensure that we address unmet medical needs and achieve faster access for patients to treatments by working closely with partner companies, research institutes and academia.”